 I don’t want to sound like a jerk to Diana’s friends, so I say, “Sure, fine, sounds like fun.”

-“OK, then, we need to get going to pick up Molly in time.”
-Jose says.
+“OK, then, we need to get going to pick up Molly in time,” Jose says.

 Jose has a nice car and is clearly well off, but the town is run down.
 There are half buildings built or half demolished and most of the streets are dirt.
 People look worn out and tired, once again.
 It feels small.
 It isn’t a very big town, but the conditions make it feel smaller.
 I notice while we are driving that Gallo is plastered everywhere, on chairs outside cafes, on billboards and signs.